 What if I didn’t own an espresso machine?
 I would get it daily from the coffee shop, as I used to at some point in life.
 How about preparing an espresso alternative?
 I own almost all the coffee makers in the world.
-I could one of those but not all of them can make a cup that can pass as espresso.
+I could probably use one of those, but not all of them can make a cup that can pass as espresso.
 The subject of this guide is to help you choose the right equipment, and give you the instructions to make a great espresso alternative.
-Why do I keep call it alternative?
+Why do I keep calling it an alternative?
 You’ll see in a bit why.

 How Is Espresso Different from Drip Coffee?

-Many drip coffee lovers don’t like espresso, some find it gross, even.
+Many drip coffee lovers don’t like espresso.
+Some find it gross, even.
 Turkish coffee lovers will not touch drip, the stuff that comes out of the coffee maker is too weak and has no flavor.
-The thickness and the amount of fines in a Turkish coffee makes it at least unappealing for most drip coffee drinkers.
+The thickness and the amount of fines in a Turkish coffee make it at least unappealing for most drip coffee drinkers.
 These are just a few examples to show you that coffee is a matter of taste.
-My point is that you can’t really replicate the espresso taste with a regular coffee maker.
+My point is that you can’t replicate the espresso taste with a regular coffee maker.

 Sure you can get a stronger, or more concentrated coffee.
 (You do that by adding more grounds per cup.)
-But the sharp, pungent, slightly sweet, and slightly bitter taste of espresso is unique.
+But the sharp, pungent, slightly sweet, and somewhat bitter taste of espresso is unique.
 The espresso has a layer of crema on top.
-The thicker the crema the better the espresso.
-Crema holds particular aromas and flavors, specific to high pressure extraction.
+The thicker the crema, the better the espresso.
+Crema holds distinct aromas and flavors, specific to high-pressure extraction.
 We aren’t getting too geeky on you here.
-At the end of the day you just need a decent shot to make your latte.
+You need a decent shot to make your latte.
 If you need to feed your geeky side, check our document on espresso.

 In conclusion: you can’t brew espresso without pressure.
-You can brew a strong and concentrated coffee, but that’s not espresso.
+You can brew a concentrated and robust coffee, but that’s not espresso.
 It doesn’t taste like one, and it doesn’t smell like one.
-You can call me a snob, I know I am a little, but espresso need 9 bar of pressure.
-Anything else is an “espresso alternative”.
+You can call me a snob, I know I am a little, but espresso needs 9 bar of pressure.
+Anything else is an “espresso alternative.”
 Does it mean you need to buy an expensive espresso machine?
-In many cases it doesn’t.
+In many cases, it doesn’t.
 You can make a delicious latte with minimal spending.